-If you think that money is not the most important thing in the world, I warmly invite you to move to Stockholm immediately and feel its unique atmosphere HERE and to plan your own trip HERE.
+If you think that money is not the most important thing in the world, I warmly invite you to move to Stockholm immediately and feel its unique atmosphere and to plan your own trip.
 However, if you are a simple homo oeconomicus, like most of us, read on and you will get to know how much does a weekend in Stockholm cost.

 Ok, seriously now… Don’t believe these fairy-tales.
 It’s not so expensive at all.
-I can’t say that Sweden is a cheap country, because I would be quite significantly mistaken.
-But don’t panic!
-Let’s answer a crucial question:
+I can’t say that Sweden is a cheap country, because I would be significantly mistaken.
+But don’t panic.
+It is possible to see Stockholm and other places in Sweden, like Gothenburg (curious what to see in Gothenburg now? 🙂 ) without going bankrupt.
+Let’s answer the crucial question:

 How much does a weekend in Stockholm cost?

 Flights: Cracow – Stockholm Skavsta – Cracow: 78 PLN = 18 EUR or 20 USD

 2. Getting to the city centre from Skavsta airport